 Water is Spilling Over the Edges of Your Gutters

 The number one sign that your gutters are clogged is that water is spilling over the sides or edges of your gutters.
 The next time it is raining, step outside for a minute and look at your gutters.
 Do you notice water sloshing over the edges of the gutter and falling out?
 If so, your gutters are likely clogged.
-Clogs in the gutter system prevent water from flowing through the gutter channels as they should.
+Clogs in the gutter system prevent water from flowing through the gutter channels as it should.
 When it rains, water builds up in the channel and has nowhere to go but over the edge.

 Plants Are Growing in Your Gutters